 Please contact us with your questions about Stickler syndrome.
 We will answer your question and update these pages with new resources and information.

 - Genetics Home Reference (GHR) contains information on Stickler syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.